Easy As Cookies

 ↓ Jump to Recipe

-Soft chocolate cake.
-Luscious whipped cream.
-Rich chocolate ganache.
-My Flourless Chocolate Yule Log is easier to make than you realize, and it's gluten-free, too!
+Soft chocolate cake, luscious whipped cream, and rich chocolate ganache - my Flourless Chocolate Yule Log is festive, naturally gluten-free, and easier to make than you think!

 chocolate yule log with a slice missing so you can see the swirl, with powdered sugar snow on top

-Several years ago, Alex and I watched Mary Berry from the Great British Baking Show make a yule log; I've spent the last several Decembers obsessed with them.
-They look so festive, so wintery.
-So fun!
+Several years ago, Alex and I watched Mary Berry from the Great British Baking Show make a yule log, and I've spent the last decade obsessed with them.
+They look so wintery and fun!
+I look forward to making at least one each December.

-The gluten-free chocolate sponge cake rolls nicely without cracking, and whipped cream and chocolate ganache come together quickly.
-I'll walk you through it!
-But remember - even imperfect yule logs are delicious!
+This gluten-free chocolate sponge rolls without cracking, whipped cream and chocolate ganache come together quickly, and I'll walk you through the whole process!
+And remember - even imperfect yule logs are delicious!

 [This post contains affiliate links.
 I may make a commission for purchases made through links on this post.
 As an Amazon Associate, I earn from qualifying purchases.]